Project Management: from Nano to Mega

 - You will learn the basic aspects of project management for technical projects.
 Project skills will also be covered, since you will be working in a multidisciplinary team.

-- You will be given many examples of project management practice in different technical domains.
+- You will be given many examples of project management practice in different technical domains, like construction, nano-industry, traditional production industry, ICT and public infrastructure megaprojects.

 - You will learn how to write a thorough project plan for a project that relates to your Bachelor's programme.

-Many of the TU Delft lecturers have extensive experience in executing projects in various levels of Dutch industry such as Shell, TNO, AT Osborne and ASML.
-There are no further entry requirements for the minor, but students must be able to demonstrate an affinity with technology.
+Many of the TU Delft lecturers involved have extensive experience in executing projects in practice, like RWS, Shell, TNO, AT Osborne and ASML.

 - “It really broadened my view, compared to my technical Bachelor program”.